Guido Bonino (co-founder)

 Paolo Tripodi is Associate Professor of History of Philosophy at the University of Turin, Department of Philosophy and Education.
 His main interests are Wittgenstein and its legacy, and the History of analytic philosophy.

-Paolo Babbiotti is a PhD student in philosophy at the Universtiy of Turin.
-He studies the notion of ‘style’ in Bernard Williams.
+Paolo Babbiotti is a PhD student in philosophy at the University of Turin.
+He studies the notion of ‘style’ in philosophy, with a special focus on the work of Bernard Williams and Stanley Cavell.

 Sara Garzone received her M.A. in Philosophy at the University of Turin.
 Her main interests are the legacy of Foucault and the development of 20th-century critical philosophy.